Protocentral/protocentral_healthypi_v4/docs/operating_healthypiv4.md

 #### Plugging Battery

-Powering the device with a LiPo rechargeable battery improves its portability.
-HealthyPi v4 can be used as a standalone device, without external interfaces or power.The battery can be directly connected to HealthyPi v4 through the onboard 2-pin JST-PH connector.Check out the image below connecting the battery with HealthyPi v4.
+Powering the device with a Li-Po rechargeable battery improves its portability.
+HealthyPi v4 can be used as a standalone device, without external interfaces or power.
+The battery can be directly connected to HealthyPi v4 through the onboard 2-pin JST-PH connector.
+Check out the image below connecting the battery with HealthyPi v4.

 #### Using a USB Port

-You can plug cables into a USB port in HealthyPi v4 at any time regardless of whether the device is powered on or off.The USB port can be used for powering the device, uploading the code and charging the battery.Check out the image below showing the USB connection.
+You can plug cables into a USB port in HealthyPi v4 at any time regardless of whether the device is powered on or off.
+The USB port can be used for powering the device, uploading the code and charging the battery.
+Check out the image below showing the USB connection.

 ### On-board Indication

+Start Indication     : yellow led stays for 2.5sec
+V3 mode              : blue led glows from low to high and vice versa in pwm Ble Indication       : yellow led blinks until connected Webserver Indication : yellow led glows from low to high and vice versa in pwm softAp Indication    : blue led blinks 6 times.
+OTA Upload Indication: both LEDs will blinks